iced-rs/book/src/first-steps.md

 }
 ```

-That's much more concise!
-And believe it or not...
-We have just finished writing our counter interface!
-All that we have left to do
+That's much more concise.
+It even resembles the actual interface!
+Since creating widgets just yields values with no
+side effects; we can move things around in our view logic without worrying about breaking other stuff.
+No spooky
+action at a distance!

-now is to __run__ it.
+And that's all there is to our counter interface!
+I am sure you can't wait to __run__ it.
+Shall we?